This article was originally published on December 30, 2019. It has since been updated as of September 24, 2020.

 Performance reviews are only as effective as the relationship that is built between the participants.
 If you want employees to be open to discussing their struggles or honestly sharing their satisfaction, then you need to build trust.
 Of course, this isn’t something developed overnight or even in a few weeks.
 To kick start that relationship, be open to hearing honest feedback from your employees, new or tenured.
 What this does is highlight that the organization is devoted to always improving and that even leadership is prone to faults.Need some help revitalizing your #PerformanceReview processes? @ClearCompany says the first step is ditching the annual review for more #Continuous feedback:

 The first few meetings may not result in any real usable direction, but months or even years down the road, your employee will know their manager welcomes constructive feedback just as much as he or she delivers it.

 For an employee to be engaged, keep in mind these 10 essentials that managers can use to improve an employee’s performance:

 - Relationship with colleagues

 - Company alignment

-When a program has been developed and agreed on by leadership, outline the steps and expectations for employees.
-Approximate regular meetings, explain the tools being used as well as the structure for those pieces and include any scripts or frequently used questions.
-Place all that information in a place that the employee can find it whenever they need, such as the employee handbook or company intranet.
+When a performance review program has been developed and agreed on by leadership, outline the steps and expectations for employees.
+Approximate regular meetings, explain the tools being used, as well as the structure for those pieces, and include any scripts or frequently used questions.
+Place all that information in a place that the employee can find it whenever they need it, such as the employee handbook or company intranet.

 Performance reviews aren’t going anywhere, however, sticking to traditional approaches might be leaving your employees unsatisfied and less productive.
 Download our guide, How to Run an Effective Performance Review.

-If you’re looking for a better talent management process, consider more than just incorporating these best practices.
-Consider a&Performance Management Platform&that eases the leadership's administrative burden and provides data analytics to show how employees are powering your company's success.
+If you’re looking for a better talent management process, consider more than just incorporating these performance review best practices.
+Consider a Performance Management Platform that eases the leadership's administrative burden and provides data analytics to show how employees are powering your company's success.
 Reach out to one of our experts today to schedule a free demo.